echalkpad/jpapp/docs/writeup.md

 	- This api expects the location to be in the body of the message.
 Formatted as JSON with the fields "latitude" and "longitude".
 - GET /users/{id}/locatioin/friends
 	- It will respond with a JSON payload containing an array of usernames and their distances to the requester's location.
+	- This is a non-CRUD API and requies uses LoopBack's [Remote Method](https://docs.strongloop.com/display/public/LB/Remote+methods)
+	- Our code for the remote method can be found in /joinpay/models/common/user.js

 Some basic Android code is needed to periodically talk to the device's GPS and receive latitude and longitude coordinates.